metabrainz/bookbrainz-user-guide/docs/style/style-process.md

 the guideline  (either on GitHub, or some cloud document editor), bringing together the key points of the discussion into a suitable format for a guideline - the drafting phase.
-When no new changes have been made to the guideline document for a week, the Style Committee decide whether approve the guideline and make any necessary modifications, or reject it for some good reason.
+When no new changes have been made to the guideline document for a week, the Style Committee decide by unanimous vote whether approve the guideline and make any necessary modifications, or reject it for some good reason.

 If approved, the guideline is subsequently included in the official style guidelines, after being committed to the BookBrainz User Guide repositiory.